kube-reporting/metering-operator/Documentation/configuring-storage.md

 Uncomment the following sections and replace the `null` in `class: null` value with the name of the `StorageClass` to use.
 Leaving the value `null` will cause Metering to use the default StorageClass for the cluster.

 - `spec.presto.spec.hive.metastore.storage.class`
-- `spec.hdfs.spec.datanode.storage.class`
+- `spec.hadoop.spec.hdfs.datanode.storage.class`
-- `spec.hdfs.spec.namenode.storage.class`
+- `spec.hadoop.spec.hdfs.namenode.storage.class`

 ### Configuring the volume sizes for Metering

 Use [custom-storage.yaml][custom-storage-config] as a template and adjust the `size: "5Gi"` value to the desired capacity for the following sections:

-- `presto.spec.hive.metastore.storage.size`
+- `spec.presto.spec.hive.metastore.storage.size`
-- `hdfs.spec.datanode.storage.size`
+- `spec.hadoop.spec.hdfs.datanode.storage.size`
-- `hdfs.spec.namenode.storage.size`
+- `spec.hadoop.spec.hdfs.namenode.storage.size`

 ### Manually creating Persistent Volumes